 The hotel itself is decorated top to toe with baubles, tinsel, and designer trees.
 Come during lunchtime and you'll be treated to classic carols sung by the Hong Kong Chamber Choir.
 If you're here for Christmas dinner, pop on your best evening gown or tux and enjoy dancing the night away.
 The Peninsula has much to offer but, at the very least, be sure to book a festive afternoon tea sitting at The Lobby.

 For something a little livelier than smart-but-stuffy hotel restaurants, try The Globe.
-Probably the best British pub in Hong Kong, this boozer has few airs and graces in a comfortable atmosphere propagated by friendly staff and a cast of locals at the bar.
-The bar has earned countless awards for its strong lineup of craft beers but the food hasn’t gone unnoticed.
-With plaudits from Miele and local food critics, this might be the best-priced Christmas dinner in Hong Kong.
+Probably the best British pub in Hong Kong, this boozer has few airs and graces; it is simply a comfortable atmosphere filled with friendly staff and a cast of locals.

-You can probably only get away with calling Christmas the "Pinnacle of Festival Celebration" when you are the Ritz-Carlton—and the hotel always does pile the plate high.
-The Ritz’s Tosca restaurant serves up a six-course gourmet Christmas dinner along with as much champagne as you can get through on Christmas Day and Christmas Eve.
-Alternatively, you can visit the odd coupling of Santa and a jazz band in the more relaxed lounge.
+You can probably only get away with calling Christmas the "Pinnacle of Festival Celebration" when you are the Ritz-Carlton, as the hotel always piles the plates high.
+The Ritz’s Michelin-starred Tosca di Angelo restaurant serves up a six-course gourmet Christmas dinner—along with as much champagne as you can get through—on Christmas Eve and Christmas Day.

-The Harbour Plaza serves up a Hong Kong Christmas dinner with turkey and all the trimmings.
-You can enjoy either Christmas lunch or dinner buffets throughout this festive time.
+The 4-star hotel's Cafe 8 Degrees serves up a Hong Kong Christmas dinner with turkey and all the trimmings.
+Starting at HK$308 ($39), you and the entire family can enjoy a delightful holiday buffet for either lunch or dinner.
+The buffet is available throughout the festive season, so you don't even need to be here on December 25 to indulge.
 Santa himself will be in attendance along with balloon-twisting clowns to keep the kids happy.
 On Christmas Eve, the hotel even features in a choir singing Christmas carols.